 Cyberattacks have always been a threat to businesses.
 Now that more employees are relying on telecommunication, the opportunity for scammers to strike has subsequently risen.

 In other words, cyberattackers now see more victims to prey upon.

-In March, the U.S. Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA) issued a warning urging organizations to “adopt a heightened state of cybersecurity when considering alternate workplace options for their employees,” with government agencies noting a growing number of coronavirus-themed scams preying on people’s fears and insecurities in regard to the pandemic.
+In March of 2020, the U.S. Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA) issued a warning urging organizations to “adopt a heightened state of cybersecurity when considering alternate workplace options for their employees,” with government agencies noting a growing number of coronavirus-themed scams preying on people’s fears and insecurities in regard to the pandemic.